kleene-project/docs/get-started/02_our_app.md

    $ klee network create --subnet 10.13.37.0/24 testnet
    ```

+   In general it is good practice to connect your containers to a network
+   instead of using the fallback `host` network driver, that does not use
+   networks but comes with much less networking isolation compared to containers
+   using the `ipnet` or `vnet` network driver.

 ## Build the app's container image

 In order to build the [container image](../get-started/overview.md/#kleene-objects){:target="_blank" rel="noopener" class="_"}, you'll need to use a `Dockerfile`.